ohiofi/APCSP-projects/apcspfiles/writingFilesInPython.md

 Text files are structured as a sequence of lines, where each line includes a sequence of characters.
 This is what you know as code or syntax.

 Each line is terminated with a special character, called the EOL or **End of Line** character.
-There are several types, but the most common is the comma {,} or newline character.
+There are several types, but the most common is the comma "," or newline character "\n".
 It ends the current line and tells the interpreter a new one has begun.

 A backslash character can also be used, and it tells the interpreter that the next character – following the slash – should be treated as a new line.
 This character is useful when you don't want to start a new line in the text itself but in the code.